Last Updated on July 15, 2021 by Maggie Sutton

 What is a Credit Report?

 Credit reports contain all of your lines of credit and payment history since you began borrowing and spending.
-They contain all of the accounts you’ve ever opened or closed, like that department store card you signed up for to get an additional 25% off.
+They contain all of the accounts you’ve ever opened or closed, like that department store card you signed up for to get an additional 25% off, then closed right after you paid it off.
 They contain all of the loans you’ve taken out, like loans for education or cars, and all the payments made on those loans.
 Credit reports also contain any other outstanding debts you may have and the payments made on those.

 One thing to note is that sometimes credit reports have errors.
 It’s important you look through your credit reports carefully and dispute any errors you find.
-There might be a credit card that you closed that shows up, or maybe you paid off a loan early but it still shows as active.
+There might be a credit card that you closed that shows up as still open, or maybe you paid off a loan early but it still shows as active.
 Remember, just because you cut a credit card up with a scissors doesn’t mean the account is closed!

 The easiest way to get your free credit history report is to visit AnnualCreditReport.com.
-It is also the official credit history report website directed by the U.S. federal government’s Consumer Financial Protection Bureau.
+This is the official credit history report website as declared by the U.S. federal government’s Consumer Financial Protection Bureau.

 What is a Good Credit Score to get a Mortgage?